mshakirDr/MFTE/README.md

 # Installation
 ## Command line using Anaconda
-This software can be used by installing Python and the required packages.
-We recommend that you install Python using `anaconda` ([video tutorial for Windows](https://www.youtube.com/watch?v=UTqOXwAi1pE), [video tutorial for Mac](https://www.youtube.com/watch?v=n83J8cBytus)) and then install the required packages.
-Just copy and paste the following command in Windows or Mac Terminal to install the current dependencies:
+This software can be used by installing Python.
+We recommend that you install Python using `anaconda` ([video tutorial for Windows](https://www.youtube.com/watch?v=UTqOXwAi1pE), [video tutorial for Mac](https://www.youtube.com/watch?v=n83J8cBytus)).
+Then install MFTE using the following command on Anaconda Terminal in Windows, Mac, or Linux:

-`pip install pandas emoji stanza`
+`pip install MFTE`

-After installing the dependencies, simply download the two Python files `MFTE.py` and `MFTE_gui.py`.
-You can use the following command to run the GUI version (see below for details):

-`python "path\to\MFTE\MFTE_gui.py"`

-Or otherwise the command-line version can be run as follows with default options:

-`python "path\to\MFTE\MFTE.py" --path "/path/to/corpus/"`
+If you have an nVidia GPU in your system (Windows or Linux), you can install GPU support by installing CUDA enabled [`Pytorch`](https://pytorch.org/get-started/locally/) (the framework `stanza` uses under the hood):

+For Windows:

+`pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`

+For Linux:

+`pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`

+Afterwards you can run `MFTE` from the same terminal window: `mfte` for command-line and `mfte_gui` for the GUI version.

 The script takes the following optional arguments so you can change them as you like: